Notable People

 He also brought a specifically Jewish seriousness to the work, though never in a loud or programmatic way.
 His writing carries a diasporic intellectual quality: learned, humane, skeptical of simplification, alert to exile in both literal and metaphorical forms.
 Many of his patients are estranged from ordinary social time, ordinary sensory experience, or ordinary language.
 Sacks did not erase that estrangement.
 He listened to it.

-He stayed a writer, not just a doctor who published
+He stayed a writer as well as a doctor

 Sacks’s importance also rests on form.
 He wrote sentences people remembered.
 He shaped cases into narratives with beginnings, complications, and revelations.
 He knew when to pause over a detail and when to let a philosophical question hang.

 That is why later attempts to imitate him often fail.
 They reproduce the interesting diagnosis but not the attention.
-Sacks was not merely collecting unusual disorders.
-He was asking what kind of story can do justice to a brain, a mind, and a life all at once.
+Sacks was collecting unusual disorders, but the deeper task was asking what kind of story can do justice to a brain, a mind, and a life all at once.

 He rarely pretended that medicine could explain everything.
 In that restraint lay part of the authority.